 - LTID will provision your site within 3 business days and provide you with information on accessing your new site.

 - It is your responsibility to learn how to use the system that you have selected.
-LTID does not provide training on the use of either Wordpress of Omeka.
+LTID does not provide website customization, content editing support, website design, or training on the use of either system.

 Omeka S User Manual